Frequently Asked Questions

 What is the postal address of the new LCF Stratford building?

-The full address of the new LCF Stratford building has been confirmed as, UAL: London College of Fashion, 105 Carpenters Road, Stratford E20 2AR.
+The full address of the new LCF Stratford building is, UAL: London College of Fashion, 105 Carpenters Road, Stratford E20 2AR.

 Where is the nearest tube station – how do I get to the new building?

 Stratford is the closest tube station and is one of the best-connected places in London, in Zone 2/3.
 It is served by international, national, and local rail lines (and more train connections than Waterloo at peak), as well as several underground lines, now including the new Elizabeth line.
 It is also served by multiple bus routes.